 Shopping for a zero turn mower isn’t as easy as it might seem.
 With established brands like John Deere and Troy-Bilt going up against relative newcomers like Ariens, it can be next to impossible to determine which mower is going to provide you with the ability to get your job done fast, correctly, and without the hassle of frequent maintenance and repair.

-What follows is our careful examination of 10 of the greatest zero turn lawn mowers of 2019, in which we are going to compare the hottest mowers by horsepower, cut width, & fuel capacity.
+What follows is our careful examination of 10 of the greatest zero turn lawn mowers, in which we are going to compare the hottest mowers by horsepower, cut width, & fuel capacity.
 Afterwards we are going to take a dive into the world of zero turn mowers, giving you the information you need to choose a zero turn mower for yourself.

 But first, we’ll answer everybody’s real question, which is,